Should Christians Celebrate Christmas?

 When it can be proved that the observance of Christmas, Whitsuntide, and other Popish festivals was ever instituted by a divine statute, we also will attend to them, but not till then.
 It is as much our duty to reject the traditions of men, as to observe the ordinances of the Lord.
 We ask concerning every rite and rubric, "Is this a law of the God of Jacob?" and if it be not clearly so, it is of no authority with us, who walk in Christian liberty.

 Clearly, Christmas is not a biblical holiday.
 But is it worth doing?
 We’ve already seen that Christmas as a holiday celebrating the Messiah is unnecessary.
 We don’t need Christmas to celebrate the birth of the Messiah.
 We can do that every day.
-And indeed, we have several biblical holidays every year designed for that very purpose, which are much more spiritually and historically edifying.
+And indeed, we have several biblical holidays every year designed for that very purpose, which I believe are much more spiritually and historically edifying.
 It’s a tragedy that the biblical holy days have basically been replaced by holidays like Christmas in the lives of most believers.
-Moreover, some specific Christmas traditions, such as the Santa Claus myth, are problematic.
-Lastly, modern secular culture has twisted the celebration of Christmas to such a degree that it is not recognizable as a Christian holiday.
-Many Christians celebrate this day—a day intended to highlight our Messiah and the Gospel message—in the same manner secular culture celebrates the false gods of commercialism and self-indulgence.
-As followers of the Messiah, shouldn’t we be set apart from the world?

-Full disclosure: my family does not celebrate Christmas.
-We have found the biblical holy days to be much more meaningful and significant.
+Given that it is unnecessary and that there are better (and biblical) options for holidays celebrating the Messiah, I personally don’t think it’s worth doing.
+Hence, my family does not celebrate Christmas.
+We have found the biblical holy days to be much more meaningful.
 But as Christians, we each need to prayerfully consider this matter and come to our own conclusions.
 May the Lord guide His people as we seek to honor Him in all areas of our lives, including holiday celebrations.
 May He keep us humble as we grow in knowledge so that we don’t condemn or look down on other sincere believers.
 Ultimately, may He draw us near to Himself and conform us into the image of His Son, Yeshua.

 Share This Article!